Mimis Papaioannou: 1974–1976

-As the ownership of the club passed to Loukas Barlos, the team entered into a glorious period, with Papaiannou leading the club to titles and distinctions.
-In the competitive regeneration of the club under František Fadrhonc and with the transfers of Walter Wagner, Christos Ardizoglou, Tasos Konstantinou and Giorgos Dedes in their offense, Papaioannou raised his performances.
-He scored a 4–3 victory against Panathinaikos on 20 April 1975.
-AEK finished at the second place in the league, just 2 points behind Olympiacos.
+As the presidency of the club passed to Loukas Barlos, the team entered a glorious period, with Papaiannou leading the club to titles and distinctions.
+In a competitive regeneration of the team under František Fadrhonc and with the transfers of Walter Wagner, Christos Ardizoglou and Georgios Dedes in their offense, Papaioannou raised his performances.
+He scored in a 4–3 victory against Panathinaikos on 20 April 1975.
+In the first season under the new management, AEK managed to finish second in the league, just 2 points behind Olympiacos.

-In the next season, AEK faced Vojvodina in the first round of the UEFA Cup, where Papaioannou scored once in the 3–1 win in the second leg, on 1 October 1975.
+In the next season, AEK faced Vojvodina in the first round of the UEFA Cup, where Papaioannou scored once in the 3–1 win of the second leg, on 1 October 1975.
 On 2 November 1975, he scored a hat-trick in the Cup game, where AEK prevailed over Agios Dimitrios with 7–0.
 One week later, with his 2 goals Papaioannou, formed the 2–0 win, in the away match against Olympiacos.

 1976–1977

-In the summer of 1976 after the "yellow-blacks" were strengthened by the additions of Nikos Christidis, Takis Nikoloudis and the great Thomas Mavros, they played amazing football.
+In the summer of 1976 after the yellow-blacks were strengthened by the additions of Nikos Christidis, Takis Nikoloudis and most importantly Thomas Mavros, they played amazing football.
 Fadrhonc, considering the playing intelligence and high technical qualities in the playing style of Papaioannou, decided to relocate him as a "classic number 10" in order to fit all the great attackers the club had to offer.
 Papaioannou responded successfully as a playmaker, while maintaining his scoring abilities.
 In the first round of the UEFA Cup, AEK faced Dynamo Moscow, where Papaioannou scored in the 2–0 of the first leg on 15 September 1976.
-In the episodic second leg on 29 September 1976 that was sent to the extra time, after AEK won a penalty in the last minute and Konstantinou who went to take it, given the order by Papaiannou to finish the job, calmly sent the ball into the net and the goalkeeper in the oppostie direction.
-After beating Derby County in both legs of the second round and became the first club in European tournaments' history to achieve a victory in English ground, they faced Red Star Belgrade, where Papaioannou opened the score in the first leg on the 2–0 victory on 24 November 1976.
+In the episodic second leg on 29 September 1976 that was sent to the extra time, after AEK won a penalty in the last minute and Konstantinou who went to take it, given the order by Papaiannou to finish the job, calmly sent the ball into the net and the goalkeeper in the opposite direction.
+After beating Derby County in both legs of the second round and became the first club in the history of the European tournaments to achieve a victory in English ground, they faced Red Star Belgrade, where Papaioannou opened the score in the first leg on the 2–0 victory on 24 November 1976.
+On 30 January, before the home match against Atromitos, Barlos awarded him with the golden double-headed eagle, which was the team's highest honor in those years.
 In the quarter-finals he helped his team tie the 3–0 defeat of the first leg against QPR, scoring a goal in the regular time and sending the match to penalties.
 He scored the winning penalty leading the club to the semi-finals.
 AEK Athens glorious campaign in the UEFA Cup ended after losing to the legendary Juventus of Giovanni Trapattoni, who eventually won the tournament.